IObundle/iob-soc/README.md

 ```

-## Simulation
+## Simulate the system

-To simulate:
+To simulate IOb-SoC, simply type:
 ```
 make [sim]
 ```

-Parameters can be passed in the command line, overriding those in the system.mk file.
+Control parameters can be passed in the command line, overriding those in the system.mk file.
 For example:
 ```
 make [sim] INIT_MEM=0 RUN_EXTMEM=1
 ```